A universal framework for learning the elliptical mixture model: Experimental results

-\textbf{Synthetic datasets:} In total, we generated $3\times 2=6$ types of synthetic datasets, whereby $M$ and $K$ were set in pairs to $\{8,8\}$, $\{16,16\}$, and $\{64,64\}$; $c$ and $e$ were set in pairs to $\{10,10\}$ and $\{0.1,1\}$ to represent the two extreme cases.
-Each synthetic dataset contained different mixtures of Gaussian distributions, with $10,000$ samples in total ($N = 10,000$).
-Their means and covariances were randomly chosen, except for their \textit{separation} $c$ and \textit{eccentricity} $e$ \cite{lindsay1995mixture,dasgupta1999learning}, which were controlled to comprehensively evaluate the proposed method under various types of data structures.
+\textbf{Synthetic datasets:} We generated the synthetic dataset via randomly choosing the mean and the covariance, except for the \textit{separation} $c$ and \textit{eccentricity} $e$ \cite{lindsay1995mixture,dasgupta1999learning}, which were controlled to comprehensively evaluate the proposed method under various types of data structures.
 The separation, $c$, of two clusters $k_1$ and $k_2$ is defined as $||\bm{\mu}_{k_1}-\bm{\mu}_{k_2}||^2\geqslant c\cdot \max\{\mathrm{tr}(\mathbf{{{\Sigma}}}_{k_1}),\mathrm{tr}(\mathbf{{{\Sigma}}}_{k_2})\}$, and the eccentricity, $e$, is defined as a ratio of the largest and the smallest eigenvalue of the covariance matrix within one cluster.
 The smaller value of $c$ indicates the larger overlaps between clusters; the smaller value of $e$ means more spherically distributed clusters.
-For each test case (i.e., for each method and for each EMM), we repeatedly ran the optimisation for 50 times, with random initialisations.
+In total, we generated $3\times 2=6$ types of synthetic datasets, whereby $M$ and $K$ were set in pairs to $\{8,8\}$, $\{16,16\}$, and $\{64,64\}$; $c$ and $e$ were set in pairs to $\{10,10\}$ and $\{0.1,1\}$ to represent the two extreme cases.
+Each synthetic dataset contained $10,000$ samples in total ($N = 10,000$) drawn from different mixtures of Gaussian distributions.
+For each test case (i.e., for each method and for each EMM), we repeatedly ran the optimisation over $50$ trials, with random initialisations.
 Finally, we recorded average values of the iterations, the computational time and the final cost.
-When the optimisation failed, i.e., converging to singular covariance matrices or infinite negative likelihood, we also recorded and calculated the optimisation fail ratio within the 50 initialisations for each test case to evaluate the stability in optimisation.
+When the optimisation failed, i.e., converging to singular covariance matrices or infinite negative likelihood, we also recorded and calculated the optimisation fail ratio within the $50$ initialisations for each test case, to evaluate the stability in optimisation.

-\textbf{BSDS500 dataset:} Finally, we compared the three methods for image data.
-Specifically, all the 500 pictures in the Berkeley segmentation dataset BSDS500 \cite{amfm_pami2011} were tested and reported in our test.
-Each optimisation was initialised by the \textit{k-means++} in the vl-feat toolbox \cite{vedaldi08vlfeat}.
-The cost difference, cost, iterations and computational time were recorded for all the 500 pictures.